infiniteframeworks/blog/_posts/2025-05-17-Setting Up A New GitHub.io Site.md

   - github-pages
   - how-to
   - getting-started
+ai-disclaimer: Created by Jim Smits, Edited with ChatGPT.
 ---
 GitHub Pages, also known as github.io, is a great way to host a basic (static) website **for free.**